Apply for this job

 - Be a member in good standing of Bethlehem Baptist Church or, if not a member when called to the church, become a member as soon as possible, ideally completing the membership process within three (3) months of the date that employment begins.

 - While ensuring first loyalty is to God and the Word, support the leadership of the church generally and specifically for one’s area of ministry.
 Strive to maintain positive and fruitful relationships with other Bethlehem employees, members, and leaders.
 While concerns or differences of opinion may arise, all employees will communicate in a biblical manner and abide by appropriate supervisory direction and any final determinations of the Council of Elders.
-Whether leading ministry or submitting to those in authority, the Ministerial Coordinator will do so in a joyful manner.

 Organizational Skill and Awareness